Find Trade Colleges

 West Lafayette, IN

-The average tuition and fees for an out-of-state undergraduate student at Eastern Michigan are $16,410 a year.
+The average tuition and fees for an out-of-state undergraduate student at Purdue are $28,794 a year.

 Out-of-state tuition fees for undergraduate students at OHIO Athens are $23,720 per year.

-Full Transportation & Materials Moving at Ohio University - Athens Campus Report
+Read full report on Transportation & Materials Moving at Ohio University - Athens Campus

-Kent State University at Kent did quite well in this year’s ranking of the best places for transportation & materials moving students to get a bachelor’s degree.
-It came in at #7 on the list.
+With a ranking of #7, Kent State University at Kent did quite well on this year’s best value schools for transportation & materials moving students working on their bachelor’s degree.
 Located in the large suburb of Kent, Kent State is a public school with a very large student population.

 Read full report on Transportation & Materials Moving at Kent State University at Kent

 Bowling Green State University - Main Campus ranked #8 on this year’s Best Value Transportation & Materials Moving Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the fringe town of Bowling Green, BGSU is a public school with a fairly large student population.
+Located in the town of Bowling Green, BGSU is a public college with a fairly large student population.

 Full Transportation & Materials Moving at Bowling Green State University - Main Campus Report